-hile tri-meets are regular for the professional swimming world, March 23 was the first time in HHS swimming history the team participated instead of participating in a regular dual-meet.
+hile tri-meets are regular for the professional swimming world, March 23 was the first time in HHS swimming history the team participated in a tri-meet instead of a regular dual-meet.

 Coach Alex Romanko was faced with a scheduling conflict between a student club team event and the LAHS dual-meet.
 As a solution, the team decided to merge the PAHS vs HHS meet with the LAHS vs HHS dual-meet.

-While in a typical duo-meet there may be six competing lanes, during a tri-meet there can be as many as nine.
+While in a typical dual-meet there may be six competing lanes, during a tri-meet there can be as many as nine.

-Despite fewer opportunities to compete in CCS, Romanko says that he tries to find as many non-league opportunities that are authorized by CCS to maintain a good balance.
+Despite fewer opportunities to compete in CCS, Romanko said that he tries to find as many non-league opportunities that are authorized by CCS to maintain a good balance.

 Less chances to qualify also implies heightened competition.
-Many athletes agreed with Romanko that the added bodies in the water contributed to a better energy.
+Many athletes said they agree with Romanko that the added bodies in the water contributed to a better energy.

 “It was pretty fun because it was a more competitive vibe,” junior Brandon Ligeti said.
 “Even if you lost to one team, there was still a good chance you could have [beat] the other [team].”